dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/mssql-configs.md

 ## Materializations

-Ephemeral materialization is not supported.
+Ephemeral materialization is not supported due to T-SQL not supporting nested CTEs.
+It may work in some cases when you're working with very simple ephemeral models.

 ### Tables